pravbk100/pravMotion/README.md

 ---

 ## 🔓 Open Source
 This project is open source and built using Apple's **FxPlug SDK**.
-The final cut pro plugin scene seems close knit one with not enough knowldge flowing around.
-I hope this project inspire common final cut users/hobbiests/coders to build more plugins.
+The Final Cut Pro plugin scene can often feel closed-off; I hope this project inspires users, hobbyists, and coders to build more tools for the community.

 ### 📜 License
-pravMotion is released under the **MIT License**.
-You are free to use, modify, and distribute it in both personal and commercial projects.
+pravMotion is released under a **Modified MIT License**.

+* **✅ Permitted:** You are free to use, modify, and distribute the code.
+You are encouraged to use the plugin for **commercial video projects** (YouTube, client work, films).
+* **❌ Prohibited:** You may **not** sell, resell, or license the software (or modified versions of it) as a standalone product or service for a fee.
 <br/>

 ---